stand for ukrainian independence image

 importing SQL to PHPMyAdmin

-Now the SQL file will be available during the query editing.
-Restart the WordPress website and come back to the query to set the SQL table file.
+The SQL file will now be accessible during query editing.
+Restart your WordPress site, then return to the query settings to configure the SQL table file.

 SQL query from the table